 The U.S. Department of Homeland Security, for example, suggests approaching computers and the Internet in the same way we urge children to approach the real world.

 Don’t trust candy from strangers.
 Finding something on the Internet does not always make it true or good for you.
 Anyone can publish information online.
-So before accepting the statement or advertisement as fact, verify that the source is reliable and if it’s a business, check it out first at bbb.org.
+So before accepting the statement or advertisement as fact, verify that the source is reliable and if it’s a business, check it out first with the BBB at www.akron.bbb.org.
 Because many scam artists “spoof” email addresses to appear that they’re coming from your financial institution or an online payment service, you should be wary of any email requesting that you verify account information.
 And never ever open attachments or respond to requests for personal or financial information from someone you don’t know.

 Don’t be tricked into falling for an offer that is too good to be true.
 Many emails promise outlandish rewards or monetary gifts in the millions of dollars.
 They might state you’ve won a sweepstakes or that a rich businessman in a war-torn country left millions in a foreign bank with no heirs.
 Here’s the trick: You can’t win a sweepstakes you didn’t enter and there are not wealthy strangers desperate to send you their money.
 These emails are phishing for your bank account number.
 Simple as that.
 Also, beware of pop-ups advertising free downloadable software – they may be disguising spyware or malware.